Goal 15: Policies, processes and practices

 Education and outreach initiatives

-We offer a variety of free educational programs on ecosystems for local and national communities, focusing on wild flora and fauna.
-Our academics have collaborated with a conservation NGO to develop an educational video game that involves the acoustic analysis of bird and bat species in mangrove ecosystems.
+We offer a variety of free educational programmes on ecosystems for local and national communities, focusing on wild flora and fauna.
+Our academics have collaborated with a conservation NGO, NGO Oceanus, to develop the educational video game Mangrove.World (2024) that involves the acoustic analysis of bird and bat species in mangrove ecosystems.
 This initiative aims to enhance understanding of the health of local mangrove areas in the Philippines while raising awareness of mangrove deforestation and its impacts on the ecosystem, ultimately inspiring players to take real-world action.
-We have developed programs centered around critically endangered species in Costa Rica through our renowned Learning with Lucy initiative, which draws on the work of our University Museum’s Vivarium.
-The accompanying booklet serves as an educational tool, encouraging schoolchildren to explore rainforest ecosystems, their flora and fauna, and the importance of conservation.

-The AquaPlan app, launched in August 2023, allows users to interactively define a farming system and view and evaluate graphs of crop yields and water requirements tailored to their specific location.
+Another key outreach tool is our AquaPlan app, launched in August 2023, which allows users to interactively define a farming system and view and evaluate graphs of crop yields and water requirements tailored to their specific location.
 Farmers, businesses, and governments can assess the impacts of future climate change scenarios on sustainable management of land for agriculture.
 These initiatives play a critical role in educating local and national communities about sustainable management, and are essential for supporting farmers and the broader agriculture sector.

 Collaboration for shared land ecosystems